 If your goal is simply to buy more time, respond in writing to each IRS notice.
 Send a letter with the bill saying that you can’t pay right now.
 You don’t need to give an excuse; just ask for 45 more days to pay.
 This is the maximum time period that can be entered into the IRS computer to suspend the collection notice cycle.
 When the next CP notice comes, try responding by requesting another 45 days.
 If you are able, send a small payment with each of your request letters to show that you are trying.
 This should buy you an unofficial short-term payment plan, which might be all you need.

 Sometimes, making 45-day delay requests throws a monkey wrench into the system.
 Taxpayers have been known not to hear from the IRS again for as long as a year.
 It all depends on the efficiency of your particular IRS campus and the priority your account is given.

 Even if you ignore the first few notices, you can buy some time by responding to the CP series notices.
 After the IRS sends the CP-504 notice, it is required to send you a final notice, designated Letter 1058, before it can take any assets.
 This letter explains your rights to a hearing and requests an immediate response.

 It you don’t respond, the IRS computer may send levy notices to any financial institution suspected of holding funds under your Social Security number or name, or to any employer or contractor who filed a W-2 or 1099 form showing they have paid you in the past.
 Levy notice recipients must then freeze your account or pay the IRS a portion of your wages or money owed to you.
-(Liens and levies are covered in Chapter 7.)
+(Liens and levies are covered in our aticle about enforced tax collection by the IRS.)
 As discussed later in this chapter, you are entitled to appeal an IRS levy.
 The IRS could also issue Form CP-49, Overpaid Tax Applied to Other Taxes You Owe, and seize tax refunds that you are owed.